Safe Deposit Box Systems

 What are safe deposit box systems and why are they highly secure?

 Safe deposit box systems are installations of deposit lockers that are securely stored in a locked, certified strong room or vault room.
 The process of accessing a safe deposit box is secured by a crypto memory card, a pin code, and a biometric scan.
 This solution offers the highest level of security for the storage of valuable items such as gold and precious metals, jewellery, bonds, contracts, and other important documents.

 Gunnebo is a leading manufacturer of security systems, including safes, strong rooms, vault rooms, vault doors, authentication technology, and user administration software.
 Gunnebo offers safe deposit box solutions to banks, credit unions, and private service operators who rent them out to clients.

 Safe deposit box systems come in two categories: conventional, mechanical lockers; and fully automated lockers based on robot technology.
 While the fully automated system enables customers to access their safety deposit box at any time and without the need of staff assistance, the conventional solution is usually only accessible during bank opening hours.
 However, the integration of high-security electronic locks and automated user authentication can enable 24/7 self-service access also to conventional locker facilities.

-Review the differences between automated lockers and conventional safe deposit locker services.
+Review the differences between automated safe deposit boxes and conventional safe deposit box solutions.

 Frequently Asked Questions (FAQ)

 How secure is a safe deposit box system?

 Gunnebo strong room and vault doors solutions are an essential part of this secure system.
 Our strong rooms are designed to shield physical attacks, core drills, and explosives, and are certified by the European Certification Body ECB-S in accordance with the EN 1143-1 standard.
 This system uses multiple layers of authentication, including a crypto memory card, pin code, and biometric scan, to secure user access.

 In this way, Gunnebo safe deposit box systems provide the highest level of security for the storage of valuable items.
 Since no safety deposit locker can be 100% secure against theft, fire, or flood, it is still recommended that the box's contents be insured.
 Insurers recognise the ECB-S certification system and take it into account when calculating premiums.